iotifiedBigYus/mustapekka/diary.md

 I'm going to try to use friction when something slows down exponentially, and drag when the speed reduction is quadratically proportional to the speed.

+## Sam, 29.4.24

+Kinda stuck with the movement, so I took a loot at the celeste 2 running (implemented it in the game).
+They use linear acceleration and it feels alright.
+It has a very sudden stop so the walking animation might continue a little too long.

+TODO:
+	- separate input update from player update